nnellans/ado-pipelines-guide/README.md

 - Variables are mutable, the value can change from run to run, or from job to job (but you can override this with the `readonly` option)
 - Azure DevOps uses many default system variables, and they all have predefined values that are read-only.
 More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)

-Variables can be defined at multiple places throughout your pipeline:
+Variables can be defined at multiple places throughout your pipeline:<br />

   - When you define a variable with the same name in multiple places, the most specific place wins
   - The places, in order from least specific to most specific:
     - Azure DevOps UI